truenas/middleware/docs/developer/frontend/adding_a_viewer.rst

 Include Format Data
 ~~~~~~~~~~~~~~~~~~~

-*WARNING:* This is subject to change.
+.. warning:: This is subject to change.

 Currently, each Viewer instance relies on a JSON file with some display
 information.
 Really, this could be provided any other way.
 In the